 Growing up, I always thought that Aunt June was a very angry person.
-She never seemed to like Uncle Joe much.
+She never seemed to like Uncle Joe much, or ever want to forgive him.
 She constantly criticized him.
 They never seemed to spend any quality time together.
 My mom always said that Aunt June was going to leave Uncle Joe as soon as the kids were grown.
 I could never understand why because I thought Uncle Joe was one of the nicest men that ever lived.
 He was indeed, my favorite Uncle.

 It wasn’t until I was much older that I understood the anger and bitterness that Aunt June had.
 She was pregnant with a child the same time that Mom was expecting me.
 In the seventh month of pregnancy, she started bleeding and was in pain.
 Aunt June claimed that Uncle Joe refused to take her to the hospital for three days.
 By that time, it was too late and her baby girl died.
 Aunt June blamed Uncle Joe for her death.
 She vowed revenge.
 She would NEVER forgive him.
 In her eyes, he committed the unforgivable sin.